agarwalpooja/NLP-Email-Classification/README.md

 # NLP-Email-Claasification
-# This project is Natural Language Processing project for AI class in TUAT, Japan
 # This project is used Python3 and need Python3 in order to run.
 # NLTK tool is used for the classifier.
 # Email dataset is Enron email dataset